The Five Doctors: Plot

 An unknown entity uses the Time Scoop to bring several of the previous incarnations of the Doctor; his former companions Susan Foreman, Sarah Jane Smith, and Brigadier Lethbridge-Stewart; and his enemies the Daleks, the Cybermen, a Raston Warrior Robot and a Yeti, from their respective time streams into the Death Zone on Gallifrey.
 The entity's attempt to grab the Fourth Doctor and Romana ends up trapping the two in the time vortex.
 The Fifth Doctor senses the disruption of his own timeline, and with his own companions Tegan and Turlough, travels to Gallifrey via his TARDIS, also ending up in the Death Zone, unable to travel farther with the TARDIS due to a force field projected by the Tomb of Rassilon, the tower at the centre of the Death Zone.
 The various Doctors lead their companions towards the Tower while avoiding the hostile forces.

-At the Citadel on Gallifrey, the High Council of Time Lords have also detected the disturbance in the Doctor's timeline and the power drain from the Time Scoop, and Lord President Borusa has the Master, the Doctor's arch-nemesis, summoned to help rescue the Doctor, offering the Master a new set of regenerations and a pardon for his misdeeds if he succeeds.
+In the Citadel on Gallifrey, the High Council of Time Lords have also detected the disturbance in the Doctor's timeline and the power drain from the Time Scoop, and Lord President Borusa has the Master summoned, to help rescue the Doctor, offering him a new set of regenerations and a pardon if he succeeds.
 The Master accepts, and is given a recall device by the Castellan and a copy of the High Council's seal before he is transmatted to the Zone.
 The Master encounters the Third Doctor, who dismisses him and accuses him of making the seal himself, before finding the Fifth just as they are surrounded by Cybermen.
 The Master is knocked out by a Cyberman's gun firing, and the Doctor finds and uses the recall device to return to the Citadel.
-When the Master awakes, he makes a pact with the Cybermen to lead them to the Tower if they will give him his life but tricks them into falling for the Death Zone's traps.
-The Cybermen, too, have an ulterior motive, planning to kill the Master when he outlives his usefulness.
+When the Master awakes, he makes a pact with the Cybermen to lead them to the Tower.